Fibonaccigirly/New-Classrooms/README.md

 **Steps to Reproduce:**
 1. Read the introduction message for location information.
-2. Compare the location name in the introduction message with the address listed next to the Contact form.
+2. Compare the location name in the introduction message with the name in address listed next to the Contact form.

 **Expected Behavior:** The location name should be consistent in both the introduction message and the address details.